greggman/HappyFunTimes/docs/making-games/tips.md

         }
     }

-Note: powpow and jumpjump already do this with standard HappyFunTimes support.
+Note: powpow and jumpjump already do this with HappyFunTimes sample-ui library.
 Feel free to copy the code.

 ### Use HandJS